 D2 is the smallest NCAA division in softball with 288 programs.
-However, in 19 states there are more D2 programs than D1 and D2 softball colleges outnumber D3 programs in 22 states.
+However, in 19 states there are more D2 programs than D1 and D2 softball colleges outnumber D3 programs in 23 states.
 Pennsylvania has the most D2 Softball colleges with 22.
-North Carolina follows with 20 and California is third with 17.
+North Carolina and California follow with 18 each.
 There are 13 states with 10 or more D2 softball colleges.
-Six states don’t have any and seven have only 1.
+Seven states don’t have any and another seven have only one.

 D2 College Softball Scholarships

 Softball is an equivalency sport for scholarships which means that one scholarship may be split among several players.
 D2 softball colleges are allowed a maximum of 7.2 scholarships per team.
 CSS provides a breakdown by position on how coaches use scholarships in recruiting.
 You can see a difference in D1 and D2 player characteristics and skill level expectations at AthNet.

 Average Expenses per Team

 According to the Office of Postsecondary Education (OPE), in 2018 six D2 softball colleges have expenses of $600,000 or more.

 Colleges with Expenses Greater than $600,000